Alkalinization

 This PaperFavipiravirAll

-Background: Favipiravir, an anti-in uenza drug, has in vitro antiviral activity against SARS-CoV-2.
+Brief summary In early symptomatic COVID-19 treatment, high dose oral favipiravir did not accelerate viral clearance.
+Background Favipiravir, an anti-influenza drug, has in vitro antiviral activity against SARS-CoV-2.
 Clinical trial evidence to date is inconclusive.
 Favipiravir has been recommended for the treatment of COVID-19 in some countries.
-Methods: In a multicentre open-label, randomised, controlled, adaptive platform trial, low-risk adult patients with early symptomatic COVID-19 were randomised to one of ten treatment arms including high dose oral favipiravir (3.6g on day 0 followed by 1.6g daily to complete 7 days treatment) or no study drug.
-The primary outcome assessed in a modi ed intention-to-treat population (mITT) was the rate of viral clearance (derived under a linear mixed-effects model from the daily log 10 viral densities in standardised duplicate oropharyngeal swab eluates taken daily over 8 days [18 swabs per patient]).
+Methods In a multicentre open-label, randomised, controlled, adaptive platform trial, low-risk adult patients with early symptomatic COVID-19 were randomised to one of ten treatment arms including high dose oral favipiravir (3.6g on day 0 followed by 1.6g daily to complete 7 days treatment) or no study drug.
+The primary outcome was the rate of viral clearance (derived under a linear mixed-effects model from the daily log 10 viral densities in standardised duplicate oropharyngeal swab eluates taken daily over 8 days [18 swabs per patient]), assessed in a modified intention-to-treat population (mITT).
 The safety population included all patients who received at least one dose of the allocated intervention.
-This ongoing adaptive platform trial is registered at ClinicalTrials.gov (NCT05041907).
-Results: In the nal analysis, the mITT population contained data from 114 patients randomised to favipiravir and 126 patients randomised concurrently to no study drug.
-Under the linear mixed-effects model tted to all oropharyngeal viral density estimates in the rst 8 days from randomisation (4,318 swabs), there was no difference in the rate of viral clearance between patients administered favipiravir and patients receiving no study drug -1% (95% CI: -14 to 14% change).
-High dose favipiravir was well tolerated.
-Interpretation: Favipiravir does not accelerate viral clearance in early symptomatic COVID-19.
+This ongoing adaptive platform trial was registered at ClinicalTrials.gov (NCT05041907) on 13/09/2021.
+Results In the final analysis, the mITT population contained data from 114 patients randomised to favipiravir and 126 patients randomised concurrently to no study drug.
+Under the linear mixed-effects model fitted to all oropharyngeal viral density estimates in the first 8 days from randomisation (4,318 swabs), there was no difference in the rate of viral †

 References

-Bernal, Da Silva, Musungaie, Molnupiravir for Oral Treatment of Covid-19 in Nonhospitalized Patients, N Engl J Med
+Bernal, Da Silva, Musungaie, Kovalchuk, Gonzalez et al., Molnupiravir for Oral Treatment of Covid-19 in Nonhospitalized Patients, N Engl J Med

-Bosaeed, Alharbi, Alrehily, Bahlaq, Gaifer, E cacy of favipiravir in adults with mild COVID-19: a randomized, double-blind, multicentre, placebo-controlled clinical trial, Clin Microbiol Infect
+Bosaeed, Alharbi, Alrehily, Bahlaq, Gaifer, Efficacy of favipiravir in adults with mild COVID-19: a randomized, double-blind, multicentre, placebo-controlled clinical trial, Clin Microbiol Infect

 Butler, Hobbs, Gbinigie, Rahman, Hayward et al., Molnupiravir plus usual care versus usual care alone as early treatment for adults with COVID-19 at increased risk of adverse outcomes (PANORAMIC): an open-label, platform-adaptive randomised controlled trial, Lancet